fayadabbasi/CreditRisk/README.md

 For my project, I have looked at Lending Club data from 2007 through Q2 2019.
 In total, there are 2,384,781 entries and a total of 150 features.
 While many categories have incomplete data, most of the relevant categories appear to have pretty thorough details about the loans.

-_While the scope of this project was just on identifying good versus bad loans, I would like to also apply the loan score with the associated interest rate to identify how to maximize yield._
+_While the scope of this project was just on identifying good versus bad loans, I would like to also apply the loan score with the associated interest rate and specifically the higher interest rate segment to identify how to maximize yield._

 ## Objective

 For my project, I am looking to select some features from the dataset and see if I can build a model to predict if a loan is considered a good loan or a bad loan.
-I have defined good loans as Fully Paid or Current while bad loans are defined as all other categories.
+I have defined good loans as Fully Paid while bad loans are defined as all other categories.

-For the dataset, good loans accounted for 86% of the total dataset while bad loans were 14%.
-Of the bad loans, 88% were charged off.
+For the dataset, good loans accounted for 78% of the total dataset while bad loans were 22%.

-I will one hot encode two different sets of data: my first set is based on 10 criteria that I feel could be good predictors and the second set is based on an additional 13 criteria.
-The criteria are listed below with a brief description.

-I begin by applying a logistic regression model.
-I will split my dataset into a train/test split (75%/25%) and then train the model on the one hot encoded data.
-From that, I will test against the test dataset and see what my area under curve is for my ROC curve.

-I will then do the same with a random forest, one test on a default class weighting and a second over-weighting the bad loans.
-I am using n_estimators at 100 and no max depth to allow the trees to grow fully.
-For the class weighted, I am using a 10:1 weighting for bad:good to better represent the bad loan category.

-Finally I will run a gradient boosted test.
-For the boosted model, I am using a learning rate of 0.001, n_estimators of 300, and max depth of 2.
-In the future, I can apply more tuning to this model, potentially including multiple models on an EC2 instance to better determine optimal hyper parameters.
-As it is, with the parameters I chose, given the large dataset, it takes roughly 20min to train the gradient boosted model.
+I will run two separate experiments - one using a logistic regression model to establish a baseline for the test.
+Since logistic regression is commonly used in the banking industry, I feel this should be the benchmark for my test.
+Then, I will try to improve on the performance of the model by using a random forest classifier to identify good versus bad loans.

+Throughout this process, my goal is not just to get the highest accuracy of score but also minimize the false positive predictions (where I predict a loan to be good but it turns out to be bad).
+I will target a 5% threshold for both models, the logistic regression and the random forest.
+The better classifier should provide more recommended good loans and that will be the basis for my application to the Current set of loans.

 ## Loan Characteristics